1st Compliance Marketplace See listed experts Getting it right has never been easier!

 Collaborative platform enabling companies to identify their legal rights and obligations in just a few clicks, and to comply with them easily, thanks to a network of dedicated experts.

-Start free of charge your compliance process with our
+Start your compliance process with our

 LegalScan i

-Expert system that uses a questionnaire to identify the rights and obligations applicable to a company.
+Expert system that uses a questionnaire to identify the rights and obligations applicable to a company (starting at 14,80€).

 I would like to start a new business > Start a simulation